Thanksgiving is cooking up a bit early here. We just had this tonight, and it received the seal of approval as far as savory stuffings go.

 I baked this as dressing, but I can see this turning out quite well when added to the cavity of your favorite poultry.
 Happy stuffing!

-- 1 pound of chicken, turkey, or pork sausage (about 4 links)
+- 1 pound sausage chicken, turkey, or pork

-- 1 cup of chopped mushrooms (crimini or other)
+- 1 cup mushrooms finely sliced or diced

-- about 1/2 cup of soup broth (or more as needed to moisten)
+- 1/2 cup broth or water, as needed

 - Place the cornbread cubes on cookie sheets and toast them in a preheated oven at 350°F/ 175° C for about 5 minutes, or until they start to brown.